Agentic Multi-Persona Framework for Evidence-Aware Fake News Detection: Conclusion

 \section{Conclusion}

-This work introduced AMPEND-LS, an agentic multi-persona framework for evidence-aware fake news detection that unifies multimodal evidence retrieval, structured reasoning, and hybrid classification.
-By combining LLM-driven multi-perspective analysis with lightweight SLM adaptation, the framework achieves state-of-the-art performance while offering transparent and scalable decision-making.
-Extensive experiments across political, entertainment, and health misinformation domains confirm its robustness and interpretability.
-Looking ahead, the modular design provides a strong foundation for advancing toward multilingual, low-resource, and adversarially robust misinformation defense, thereby paving the way for trustworthy deployment in real-world, high-stakes information ecosystems.
+This work introduced AMPEND-LS, an agentic multi-persona framework for evidence-aware fake news detection that integrates multimodal evidence retrieval, structured reasoning, and hybrid LLM–SLM classification within a unified architecture.
+By combining multi-perspective, role-aware analysis with lightweight SLM adaptation, the framework achieves state-of-the-art performance while maintaining transparency, robustness, and scalability.
+Extensive experiments across political, entertainment, and health misinformation domains demonstrate consistent improvements in predictive accuracy and interpretability.
+The modular design further provides a strong foundation for extension to multilingual, low-resource, and adversarially robust settings, paving the way for trustworthy deployment in real-world, high-stakes information ecosystems.